jxcodes/yellicode-java-extension/readme.md

 Open a terminal/command prompt in your working directory and install this package as a dev dependency:

 ```
-npm install @yellicode/java --save-dev
+npm install yellicode-java-extension --save-dev
 ```

-## Using the javaWriter
+## Using the JavaWriter

-The main class for generating Java code is the `javaWriter`.
-The `javaWriter` can work with 2 different model kinds as input:
+The main class for generating Java code is the `JavaWriter`.
+The `JavaWriter` can work with 2 different model kinds as input:

 - A Java code definition.
 - A [Yellicode model](https://www.yellicode.com/docs/yellicode-models).

-Most `javaWriter` functions have 2 overloads which can be used for each different kind of input.
+Most `JavaWriter` functions have 2 overloads which can be used for each different kind of input.
 For example, the `writeClassBlock` function has the following overloads:

 1. `public writeClassBlock(definition: ClassDefinition, contents: () => void): void;`